GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 ### Duplicate a node {: #duplicate }

-You can duplicate an element using **Duplicate element** in the node drop-down menu.
+You can duplicate an element using the **Duplicate element** right-click option.

 {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/uYxwxYEdEy3p5Jrb8glT.png", alt="Duplicate element highlighted on copy options.", width="800", height="467" %}